Hot Dog with Caramelised Leeks & Ballymaloe Pepper Relish

-Lovely, caramelised leeks bring this tasty treat to another level, while the addition of Ballymaloe Original or Pepper Relish adds a little spice to the mix.
+Lovely, caramelised leeks bring this tasty treat to another level, while the addition of Ballymaloe Relish or Pepper Relish adds a little spice to the mix.
 This is summer party food at its finest.
 We like to use a good-quality Irish pork sausage, but you can substitute any sausage of your choosing!
 A generous dollop of Ballymaloe Mayo is the proverbial (not literal) cherry on this (once again, not literal) cake.
 This hot dog demands to be eaten with your hands so we suggest having plenty of napkins at the ready!

 - 4 large floury hot dog rolls

 - 4 large Irish pork sausages

 - 2 large leeks (sliced into half-inch rings)

 - 50g butter

 - 4 tsp crispy onions (optional)

 - Ballymaloe Relish or Pepper Relish

 - Melt the butter in a small saucepan and toss in the sliced leeks.
 Cover and place on a medium heat to soften and slightly wilt.
 This can take 5-8 minutes.

 - Remove the lid, increase the heat and continue to cook to caramelise the edges, stirring often.
 Make sure you lift any caramelisation from the base of the pot and incorporate it back into the leeks by stirring.
 Remove from the heat and keep warm.